dllen/mac-aid/README.md

-# Homebrew Tool Assistant
+# Mac Aid: Homebrew Command Assistant

-A Rust-based TUI (Terminal User Interface) application that helps you discover and understand your Homebrew-installed tools through AI-powered recommendations using local Ollama.
+A Rust-based TUI application that helps you discover and understand your Homebrew-installed tools.
+It indexes local man/help pages into a vector store and uses a local Ollama model to recommend tools and usage examples based on your query.

 ## Features